chani/CodeSnippets/JS Countdown/README.md

         <div id="countdown_1" class="showDays"></div>

+6. If you want to show the time units instead of colons between the fields you can add the CSS class `showUnits`.
+This works only for the `<div>` view and not for `<table>`, however.

-6. The output is fully customizable by using CSS.
+7. The output is fully customizable by using CSS.
 Every part of the output has a clearly defined CSS class or path.